yukikongju/CyberSecurityTraining/pwnCollege/Fundamentals/ProgramInteraction/notes.md

 We need to create a python script and run the previous command `python /tmp/t.py`

-# Level 29 - Run Binary with C
+# Level 29 to 35 - Run Binary with C

 ```{sh}
 > gcc /tmp/t.c -o ~/a.out
 > ~/a.out
 ```

+# Level 36 -